cockpit-project/cockpit/doc/protocol.md

     2: [  null, [ null, 15 ] ]
     3: [  null, [ ] ]

-This compression does not happen across 'meta' messages.
+This compression only happens when the last and current value belong to the same instance of the same metric.
+Thus, the client does not need to track layout changes when decompressing data messages.

+Instead of a number of "null", a data message can also contain "false".
+This indicates an error of some kind, or an unavailable value.

 **PCP metric source**

-You specify the desired metrics as an array of objects, where each object describes one metric.
-For example:

-    [ { name: "kernel.all.cpu.user",
-        units: "millisec",
-      },
-      ...
-    ]

-A metric description is used to describe the expected behavior of the metric.
-For example, you can specify that you expect numbers for a given metric and can then be sure that the source will not unexpectedly deliver strings to you.

-A metric description can have the following fields:

- * "name" (string): The name of the metric.
-Use "pminfo -L" to get a list of available PCP metric names for a "direct" source, for example.
+Cou can use "pminfo -L" to get a list of available PCP metric names for a "direct" source, for example.
 If no metric of this name exists, the channel is closed without delivering any message.

- * "units" (string, optional): The units that values for this metric should be delivered in.
-If the given metric can not be converted into these units, the channel is closed.
-The format of the string is the same as the one used by "pminfo -d".
+The format of the "units" member is the same as the one used by "pminfo -d".

 The metric information objects in the 'meta' messages for PCP sources also contain these fields:

- * "name" (string): The name of the metric.

- * "type" (string): The type of the values reported for this metric, either "number" or "string".

  * "semantics" (string): The semantics of this metric, one of "counter", "instant", or "discrete".
-Counter metrics are treated specially by a metrics channel, see below.

- * "units" (string): The units for the values reported for this metric.

-The idea is that you can inspect the 'meta' message and adapt to whatever characteristics the metric actually has, or close the channel if unexpected characteristics were encountered.

-Metrics that have "counter" semantics are 'differentiated' in the
-bridge: the channel will report the delta between the current and the previous value of the metric.
+Only numeric metrics are currently supported.
+Non-numeric metrics have all their samples set to "false".

 Problem codes
 -------------